aliuosio/MagentoAutoPatch/README.md

     bin/magento patch:update

 ### Todos
+* Add command implementation: Feedback loop for processes
-* Backend Dialog and command implementaion: Enable switch
+* Add backend Dialog and command implementation: Enable switch
-* Backend Dialog and command implementaion: notification per mail of available patch
+* Add backend Dialog and command implementation: notification per mail of available patch
-* Backend Dialog and command implementaion: Patch automatically or not (comment cron has to bee set up to use)
+* Add backend Dialog and command implementation: Patch automatically or not (comment cron has to bee set up to use)
+* Add ACL